 For one thing, you’ll be able to reach out to the audience who missed your post the first time around, the second time, or even the third time.
 Since your captions/graphics are going to be unique, those who may have seen the other versions are less likely to notice it.
 There’s so much clutter and people tend to forget things fast.
 Even if that’s not true and they do recognize that the post links to the same content you shared earlier, there are no downsides.

 For another, it’s the most effective way to get the attention of social media algorithms.
 Keeping your social media pages alive with fresh posts is like keeping your site alive with fresh content.
 Just as the SE algorithms value fresh content and tend to reward websites, social media algorithms tend to like similar behavior when it comes to promoting pages.
 So the more activities you perform, the higher exposure your profiles gain, and the more rapidly your follower base expands on social media.

 Create a monthly newsletter and include a list of your most recent content

 If you have been in business for a while, you may already have accumulated a list of email addresses to help you reconnect with your existing/prospective customers.
 Email list building is a very important part of your marketing strategy as it helps open new doors of opportunities for your business’s growth and promotion.
-You can run targeted email marketing campaigns to sell products and services, increase brand awareness, and effectively promote your website’s content (using with the help of marketing materials like newsletters).
+You can run targeted email marketing campaigns to sell products and services, increase brand awareness, and effectively promote your website’s content (with the help of marketing materials like newsletters).

 The idea is simple.
 Set up an email collector tool on your website such as the one we have on ours.

 Write a newsletter every month, listing all the blog posts you published on the site within that period, and send it to your subscribers.
 Alternatively, you can send a new email every time you post something new on your blog.
-Your promo email should be short and enticing enough to get the recipients to take an action.
+Your promo email should be short and enticing enough to get the recipients to take action.

 Niel Patel uses this strategy like no one else.
 His content promotion emails are so brief yet amazingly clever and action-oriented.